Mate Sound the Pump...

 Back to top

-Attributed to Newbottle 'High' Pottery and Scott of Southwick (Sunderland plate 3, In 'thee' O lord)
+Attributed to Newbottle 'High' Pottery (Sunderland plate 3)

-The c1830's plaque above was presented to the V&A by descendents of the owners of the Newbottle 'High' Pottery.
-Click here to read more about the attribution.
-The Newbottle 'Praise Ye' transfer plate appears to have been acquired by Scott sometime c1845.
+The c1830s' plaque above was presented to the V&A by descendents of the owners of the Newbottle 'High' Pottery.

-The plaques below, attributed to Scott, come from the same transfer plate as the Newbottle plaque.
+The plaques below, attributed to Newbottle, come from the same transfer plate as the plaque above.
 The leaves under the letter 'O' in 'O Lord' (first detail) are shaded on the left side.
 The circles to the right of the flowers (second detail) are joined to the wreath by stalks.
 N.B. these miniscule differences do not correspond with the details on the Sunderland plate 3 'Prepare' and 'Thou god'.

 Back to top

-Moore & Co, Wear Pottery and attributed to Scott of Southwick (Sunderland plate 4, In 'thee' O Lord...)
+Moore & Co, Wear Pottery (Sunderland plate 4)

-The plaques below, attributed to Scott, come from the same transfer plate as the Moore & Co plaques.
+The plaques below come from the same transfer plate as those above, and likely date from the 1860s.
 The leaves under the letter 'O' in 'O Lord' (first detail) are shaded on the right side.
-The circles to the right of the flowers (second detail) aren't joined to the wreath by stalks.
+The circles to the right of the flowers (second detail) are joined to the wreath by stalks, although the imprint is weaker and harder to see.
 N.B. these miniscule differences do not correspond with the details on the Sunderland plate 4 'Prepare' and 'Thou god'.
 The transfer plate has an easily identifiable flaw, which shows on many (not all) of its imprints.
 There is a small nick (marked in red on the second detail below) above the letter 'D' in 'LORD'.
-This appears on both Scott and Moore versions.
+This appears on both the early and late versions.

 Back to top